top of page

 Hearers and Doers (James 1:22-24)

-Have you ever looked in the mirror and been horrified at what you saw?
-Maybe there was a big piece of spinach stuck between your front teeth?
-Or a huge sprout of hair sticking up in back?
+Have you ever looked in the mirror and been dismayed by what you saw?
+Maybe a piece of spinach stuck between your front teeth?
+Or a sprout of hair sticking up in back?
 Or a morsel of cream cheese clinging to your mustache?

 For Reflection